How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 • Sparring: 16 oz (gym standard)

-• Heavy bag volume: 14 oz if you want extra hand protection
+• Heavy bag volume: 14 oz (extra protection)

 • Advanced speed work: 10–12 oz (experienced athletes only)